tanfra/new-year-countdown/README.md

-A simple application usin time module to count the last 10 seconds to a new year.
+A simple application using time module to count the last 10 seconds to a new year.